UKCloud/documentation/articles/other/other-sco-free-trials.md

 - Basic Managed VM

-- N3/HSCN, unless you already have an N3/HSCN connection
+- HSCN, unless you already have an HSCN connection

 - Services covered by the SFIA rate card